 - 1 Styrofoam Veggie Container per 2 kids

-- Cards and Envelopes (if you don’t have pre-made cards, you can make your own)
+- Cards and Envelopes (if you don’t have pre-made cards, you can make your own by folding cardstock or construction paper in half)

 - Box Cutter or Xacto knife